vaadin/touchkit/README.md

-# Vaadin TouchKit
+# TouchKit for Vaadin

 The easiest way of building a cross-platform mobile user interface for a Java application.
 Add support for smartphones and tablets in days instead of months, with the tools you are already using.

+The master branch contains a Framework 8 compatible version which is not maintained by Vaadin Ltd.

 ## Releases

-Official releases of this add-on are available at http://vaadin.com/addon/vaadin-touchkit
+Official releases for versions 3.x and 4.x are available at http://vaadin.com/addon/vaadin-touchkit

 ## Building TouchKit